avabellaw/bright-times/readme.md

 ### Project Goals

-The target audience will be wide-ranging due to the many different types of events that exist, however, a large portion of will consist of young adults.
+The target audience will be wide-ranging due to the many different types of events that exist, however, there will be more young adults than other age groups.

 The project will be designed using the 5 planes of UX design.
 I will of course be taking a mobile-first approach.
 This is especially important for an events-based website, as users are more likely to be travelling while using it.